cs394-w20/fab/README.md

 A QR code will now pop up, scan the QR code with the camera from your phone.
 The app will now be running on your phone.

+### Bugs
+Android phones might have a few issues with spacing and navigation due to some React Native features being developed mainly for Apple products